Submit

 Bad Faith / False Complaints

-If the University's investigation reveals that a party made a bad faith false complaint, the complaint was intentionally malicious to gain personal benefit, or to intentionally misuse the policy to address matters not related to sexual misconduct, discrimination, or harassment, the complaint will be dismissed, and the person who filed or otherwise participated in the knowingly false complaint may be subject to discipline.
+If the University's investigation reveals that a party made a bad faith false complaint, the complaint was intentionally malicious to gain personal benefit, or to intentionally misuse the policy to address matters not related to sexual misconduct, discrimination, harassment or retaliation, the complaint will be dismissed, and the person who filed or otherwise participated in the knowingly false complaint may be subject to discipline.

 • The University will carefully assess the facts of each particular situation and evaluate the credibility of all parties in each case.